 2. Without changing any settings, launch the virtual machine.

 3. Upon boot, log in with username phantom and password password.
-Then use the screens to set up a root and admin user password.
-For version 4.10 and above, the user root cannot be accessed and hence to get IP address try with user as phantom and password as password and run ifconfig.
+Then, use the screens to set up a root and admin user password.
+For version 4.10 and above, the user root cannot be accessed, and hence, to get the IP address try with the user as phantom and the password as password and run ifconfig.

 4. Use the Configure Networking option and use DHCP to set up the network.

-6. In a browser on your host machine, type https://<ip address> to see the Splunk Phantom login screen.
-Username is admin and password is password.
+6. In a browser on your host machine, type https://<ip address> to see the Splunk SOAR login screen.
+The username is admin and the password is password.
 Upon first login, you will have to change the password.

 • Create a Virtual Machine using VirtualBox with the following configuration: